dtak/hip-mdp-public/README.md

 # Robust and Efficient Transfer Learning with Hidden Parameter Markov Decision Processes

-This repository contains an implementation of a framework for training and testing Hidden Parameter Markov Decision Processes (**INSERT LINK TO ARXIV**) and other RL benchmarks.
+This repository contains an implementation of a framework for training and testing Hidden Parameter Markov Decision Processes [(on arXiv.org)](https://arxiv.org/abs/1706.06544) and other RL benchmarks.

 ### Abstract